Home » Asia » Pakistan Google Maps & Wiki

 Did you know that the legal system of Pakistan is common law system with Islamic law influence?

-When you are traveling around or looking for accommodation in Pakistan, you would better know, that (there are in total lengths of roadways total: 263,942 km, paved: 185,063 km (includes 708 km of expressways), unpaved: 78,879 km (2014)) and the most crowded areas in this country are: Karachi 16.618 million; Lahore 8.741 million; Faisalabad 3.567 million; Rawalpindi 2.506 million; Multan 1.921 million; ISLAMABAD (capital) 1.365 million (2015).
-The urbanization rate in this country looks like the following: urban population: 38.8% of total population (2015).
+When you are traveling around or looking for accommodation in Pakistan, you would better know that (the lengths of roadways total: 263,942 km, paved: 185,063 km (including 708 km of expressways), unpaved: 78,879 km (2014)), and the most crowded areas in this country are: Karachi 16.618 million; Lahore 8.741 million; Faisalabad 3.567 million; Rawalpindi 2.506 million; Multan 1.921 million; ISLAMABAD (capital) 1.365 million (2015).
+The urbanization rate in this country looks like the following: urban population: 38.8% of the total population (2015).

-The total number of population in Pakistan: 201,995,540 (July 2016 estimate) with a population growth rate of 1.45% (2016 estimate) and the most widely spoken language(s) are Punjabi 48%, Sindhi 12%, Saraiki (a Punjabi variant) 10%, Pashto (alternate name, Pashtu) 8%, Urdu (official language) 8%, Balochi 3%, Hindko 2%, Brahui 1%, English (official language; lingua franca of Pakistani elite and most government ministries), Burushaski, and other 8%.
-In these days, Pakistan has to face with a net migration rate of -1.4 migrant(s) / 1,000 population (2016 estimate).
+The total population in Pakistan: 201,995,540 (July 2016 estimate) with a population growth rate of 1.45% (2016 estimate) and the most widely spoken language(s) are Punjabi 48%, Sindhi 12%, Saraiki (a Punjabi variant) 10%, Pashto (alternate name, Pashtu) 8%, Urdu (official language) 8%, Balochi 3%, Hindko 2%, Brahui 1%, English (official language; lingua franca of Pakistani elite and most government ministries), Burushaski, and other 8%.
+These days, Pakistan has to face a net migration rate of -1.4 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Pakistan nowadays; Punjabi 44.68%, Pashtun (Pathan) 15.42%, Sindhi 14.1%, Sariaki 8.38%, Muhajirs 7.57%, Balochi 3.57%, other 6.28%.